lindaprotocol/documentation-en/docs/introduction/overview.md

 **Example 1**

-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX staked for 100000 energy.
+A has an account with a balance of 90 LIND(90000000 SUN) and 10 LIND staked for 100000 energy.

 Smart contract C set the caller energy consumption proportion to 100% which means the caller will pay for the energy consumption completely.

-A triggers C, the fee limit set is 30000000 (unit SUN, 30 TRX)
+A triggers C, the fee limit set is 30000000 (unit SUN, 30 LIND)

 So during this trigger the energy A can use is from two parts:
-- A's energy by staking TRX;
+- A's energy by staking LIND;
-- The energy converted from the amount of TRX burning according to a fixed rate;
+- The energy converted from the amount of LIND burning according to a fixed rate;

-If fee limit is greater than the energy obtained from staking TRX, then it will burn TRX to get energy.
-The fixed rate is: 1 Energy = 100 SUN, fee limit still has (30 - 10) TRX = 20 TRX available, so the energy it can keep consuming is 20 TRX / 100 SUN = 200000 energy.
+If fee limit is greater than the energy obtained from staking LIND, then it will burn LIND to get energy.
+The fixed rate is: 1 Energy = 100 SUN, fee limit still has (30 - 10) LIND = 20 LIND available, so the energy it can keep consuming is 20 LIND / 100 SUN = 200000 energy.

 Finally, in this call, the energy A can use is (100000 + 200000) = 300000 energy.